 Year of Call: 2019

-Tim has a broad commercial chancery practice across the range of work undertaken in Chambers, with a particular focus on commercial disputes, company law, trusts and civil fraud.
+Tim has a broad commercial chancery practice across the range of work undertaken in Chambers, with a particular focus on civil fraud, company law, and trusts.
 He has experience of litigation (both domestic and offshore) and arbitration (under various rules).
+Tim is comfortable working as sole advocate or as part of a larger counsel team (including being led within or out of Chambers).

 Tim read law at the University of Oxford where he graduated with a first class degree (ranking fifth in his year) and a Distinction on the BCL.
 He previously taught Trusts and Land Law at the University of Oxford.
 He was awarded the Lord Mansfield scholarship by Lincoln’s Inn (the Inn’s top award).